 How Assets Are Transferred Can Affect What Happens to Your Debts

-Creditors may have an easier time getting to assets that go through your probate estate, so you may be able to pass more of your assets to your beneficiaries by keeping your assets out of probate.
+Creditors may have an easier time getting to assets that go through probate, so you may be able to pass more of your assets to your beneficiaries by keeping your assets out of probate.
 For example, you can use beneficiary designations to name your loved ones (instead of naming your estate) to receive your IRAs, 401ks, pay-on-death bank accounts, or life insurance proceeds directly.

 Example: When Cole died, he had $50,000 in credit card debt and a life insurance policy that paid $75,000 upon his death.
 If Cole names his estate as the beneficiary of the life insurance policy, the life insurance proceeds will be available for creditor's claims.
 If he names his daughter Riley as the beneficiary of the life insurance, those funds will not be part of the probate estate, and instead, the insurance company will pay Riley directly as the named beneficiary and this will make a creditor's claim more difficult.